Underwood-Inc/idling.app__UI/src/lib/services/RateLimitService.md

 ### Database Configuration

 For daily quotas, ensure your database service is properly configured.
-The service will fall back to memory-only operation if database is unavailable.
+The service requires DatabaseService to be available for database-backed rate limiting.

 ## Example: API Route Implementation